jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Best-Practice/Blue-green-Deployment.md

 ### Perform compilation and construction in the CodeBuild

-Create a new project in the CodeBuild, with specific information as below:
+Create a new task in the CodeBuild, with specific information as below:

--  Application Name: codedeploy-ci-demo03
+-  Task Name: codedeploy-ci-demo03
 -  Image Compilation: maven/maven3.6.0-jdk8
 -  Source Provider: JD Cloud-CodeCommit
 -  Repository Address: Please fill in the address based on the real conditions, for example devops-demo/java-demo